siddhartha-gadgil/topology-2021/content/details.md

 ##### Midterm I

-The following is tentative and will be finalized after the start of the course.
+The following are the details for the midterm I.

 * __Date:__ Saturday, September 4, 2021.
     * __Written Exam:__ 9:00 am to 10:00 am.